AlphaHydrae/deploy/README.md

 Print values from your `deploy.conf` configuration file.

-* If called with **no environment and no arguments**, it prints the whole configuration file:
+* If called with **no environment and no argument**, it prints the whole configuration file:

   ```sh
   $> deploy config